 Unless you have all the time in the world, chances are your route is already too ambitious.

-It’s only natural to want to see every listed highlight for Southeast Asia, but it’s often better to try and pare down the number of destinations.
+It’s only natural to want to see every listed highlight for Southeast Asia, but it’s often better to narrow your focus.
 I know from planning so many trips myself that the temptation to overreach can be strong.

 On travel forums and places like Reddit I constantly see people asking if, say, 3 weeks is enough to see all the four mainland SEA countries.
 It might be technically possible, but I don’t recommend it.
-You would probably need another holiday just to recover from such a hectic schedule, not to mention you are will experience many things only very superficially.
+You would probably need another holiday just to recover from such a hectic schedule, and you’re likely to experience many places only superficially.

 Get my newsletter with travel tips & inspiration